Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 You can also deploy Docker images with Lambda.

 In addition, you can use other programming languages in Lambda by implementing a custom runtime.
-There is a runtime interface that handles invocation events and responses in Lambda’s execution environment.
-You’ll be able to deploy a custom runtime along with your function code — or as a compute layer.
+A runtime interface handles invocation events and responses in Lambda’s execution environment.
+You can deploy a custom runtime along with your function code — or as a compute layer.

-Fargate also supports various runtime environments and you have more control over compute capacity allocation when you register your containers with ECS.
-With Lambda, you are limited to 250MB deployment package size when uploaded to S3 or 10GB when using container images, and 10GB available disk space.
+Fargate also supports various runtime environments, and you have more control over compute capacity allocation when you register your containers with ECS.
+With Lambda, you are limited to uploading a 250MB deployment package to S3, 10GB when using container images, and 10GB of available disk space.

 Another thing.
-To use Fargate with ECS, you must define tasks, which are text files in JSON format, to define your containers.
+To use Fargate with ECS, you must define tasks, text files in JSON format, to define your containers.
 Fargate lets you define up to 10 containers.
-These definitions empower you to configure your app’s parameters, including OS options (Amazon Linux 2 or Windows 2019 or 2022), the containers to use, the ports to open, and the amount of data to use for each container.
+These definitions empower you to configure your app’s parameters, including OS options (Amazon Linux 2 or Windows 2019 or 2022), the containers to use, the ports to open, and the amount of data for each container.

 Key takeaway: With Fargate and Lambda, you don’t have to choose the right server types, manually scale instances, or patch many issues in development or production.
 But if you need more control over your setup, AWS Fargate affords you that compared to AWS Lambda.

-Prior to April 2022, AWS Fargate deployments took five minutes or more, while AWS Lambda deployments took seconds.
-In addition, scaling up resources took longer, especially when requests spiked suddenly.
+Before April 2022, AWS Fargate deployments took five minutes or more, while AWS Lambda deployments took seconds.
+Scaling up resources also took longer, especially when requests spiked suddenly.

 Credit: AWS Fargate task launch rate

-In addition, Fargate now supports bursting up to 100 On-Demand or Spot tasks using ECS RunTask API for periodic or onetime batch jobs.
+In addition, Fargate supports bursting up to 100 On-Demand or Spot tasks using ECS RunTask API for periodic or one-time batch jobs.
 This means you can launch tasks at a sustainable 20 tasks per second rate, which is 20X faster than in 2021 and earlier (60 to 90 seconds).

 However, because of other factors, like load balancing and health monitoring, Fargate may take a little longer to launch and scale tasks: